Duet3D/wiki-content/User_manual/Machine_configuration/robot_screw_theory.md

 * Chen et al - Solution of an Inverse Kinematics Problem using Dual Quaternions

 articles CNC 5 axis (for all with PPPRR)
-* Yang, Altintas - Generalized Kinematics of 5-Axis serial machines
+* Jixiang Yang, Yusuf Altintas - Generalized kinematics of five-axis serial machines with non-singular tool path generation (2013)

 dissertations
 * Paden's dissertation (available as pdf),describing 4 subproblems